Lemon2311/MicroAPIgRESTion/README.md

 # MicroAPIgRESTion

 MicroAPIgRESTion is a lightweight, intuitive library tailored for building Async Restful APIs in MicroPython for use on microcontrollers.
 It streamlines the process of defining routes and handlers for various HTTP methods and query parameters.
-Initially crafted for the Raspberry Pi Pico W due to its lightweight nature.
+Initially crafted for the Raspberry Pi Pico W due to its lightweight nature, MicroAPIgRESTion can also serve webpages.

 # Features
 - Route definition simplified with decorators